Identifying the host of compact binary mergers: Discussion

 The number of most luminous galaxies considered for each event, $N_g$, affects both the probability of true association and the chance of random association.
 As $N_g$ increases, the probability of including the true host increases, but so does the chance of a random association.
 Assuming that the probability of hosting CBCs scales with galaxy luminosity, the gain in true association probability diminishes as progressively fainter galaxies are included, making it inefficient to increase $N_g$ further.
 In this paper, we adopt $\rho_g = 10^{-3}\ \mathrm{Mpc}^{-3}$ and $f_g = 1\%$ to determine $N_g$.
-These choices may be further optimized with improved understanding of the relationship between galaxy luminosity and the probability of hosting CBCs.
+As more well-localized events reveal systematic preferences for particular galaxy properties, we will gain a clearer understanding of how galaxy luminosity relates to the probability of hosting CBCs and refine these choices accordingly.

 We expect the chance of random association to decrease significantly as the GW detector network sensitivity improves.
 For example, in the fifth LVK observing run, the detector sensitivity is expected to improve by roughly a factor of 1.7 \citep[]{Prospects}.
 The localization volume of events similar to \texttt{S250207bg} is expected to be reduced by a factor of 1.7$^3$, and the chance of random association will be reduced to $< 16\%$.